zhaolongkzz/DeepMimic_configuration/README.md

 sudo make install
 ```

 ### 2.Eigen3

 [Eigen](http://www.eigen.tuxfamily.org/index.php?title=Main_Page)

+if your computer has one, can not be installed.
 ```bash
 mkdir build_dir && cd build_dir
 cmake ..
 make install
 ```

 ### 3.OpenGL